What is workplace bullying?

 initiation or ‘hazing’ rituals where you have to do something unacceptable or humiliating or illegal.

-Even though some things may seem unfair, they might not be bullying.
+Even though some things may seem unfair, they might not be considered bullying in the workplace.
 Your boss can fire, transfer, demote or discipline you, as long as they have a good reason.
 Sometimes it’s perfectly legitimate for your manager to criticise your performance, if you haven’t been doing well or your work is up for review.
 It’s their job to manage the quality of your work.

 If you are under 18, bullying might also be child abuse.
 If the bullying is violent, it might also be a crime and you can report it to the police.
 This includes sexual or indecent assault, physical assaults, threatening you or damaging your property.

 If the bullying caused you mental harm and you had to take time off, or seek help regarding your health, you may be able to claim worker’s compensation.
 If you feel like this has happened to you, tell your employer as soon as possible and make sure they tell their insurer.